Live Video Streaming

 Research: (100 pts)

-Research three examples of Live Video Streaming similar to what you intend to create.
+Comparative Research: Find three (3) examples of an online video series similar to the one you intend to create.
 They should be similar in subject or creative approach.
-Create a document outlining the following:
+Create a document in the following format outlining the following:

-• The objective for the examples should include what the audience should be able to know, learn, or do after using the example.
+• Objective: include what the audience should be able to know, learn, or do after using the example.
 “I don’t know” is not an example of an answer.

-• The audience of the example.
-This should include age, gender, geographic location, socioeconomic level, media and device use, etc. “Not sure” is not an example of an answer.
+• Audience: include age, gender, geographic location, socioeconomic level, media and device use, etc. “Not sure” is not an example of an answer.
+You must include citations for your demographic sources.

 • Linked URLs of the examples you find.